 The calorie label is a bit hard to believe: a 9 ounce (255 gram) package has only 30 calories, just 0.12 calories per gram, compared with a carbohydrate’s 4 calories per gram or a fat’s 9 calories per gram.
 The reason for this is fiber: the magic of konnyaku is that it form a resilient mass of fiber with nearly no starch, fat or protein.

-Konnyaku is made from the root of the Amorphophallus konjac plant (photo at Wikipedia), which is peeled, boiled, and mashed, then a coagulant is added to cause the paste to set.
-Sometimes and sometimes hijiki (a sea vegetable) is added for flavor, nutrition (calcium) and color.
-The konnyaku in the photo to the left contains hijiki.
-This fifteen minute video shows the konnyaku-making process from beginning to end.
-Or at least that is my best guess, as the video is without narration and has only Japanese subtitles.
-And here’s a cute picture of the konnyaku family at a Japanese web site.
+Konnyaku is made from the root of the Amorphophallus konjac plant, which is peeled, boiled, and mashed, before a coagulant is added to cause the paste to set into a gel.
+Sometimes hijiki (a sea vegetable) is added for flavor, nutrition (calcium), and color.
+(The konnyaku in the photo above contains hijiki — the konnyaku noodles in the photo below do not.)

 Japanese Vegetable Stew

 A rich and hearty vegetarian stew with vegetables, tofu, and the interesting ingredient called konnyaku

 - 2 large carrots peeled and roll cut

 - 3-4 Japanese sweet potatoes peeled and cut in odd-shaped pieces